Atlanta: Population

+The Hispanic and Latino populations of metro Atlanta have grown significantly in recent years.
+The largest Hispanic ancestries in Atlanta are Mexican, Puerto Rican and Cuban.
+There is a growing population of Mexican ancestry throughout the region, with notable concentrations along the Buford Highway and I-85 corridor, and now extending into Gwinnett County.
+In 2013, Metro Atlanta had the 19th largest Hispanic population in the United States.

+The Atlanta area also has a fast growing Asian American population.
+The largest groups of Asian origin are those of Indian, Vietnamese, Chinese, Korean, Filipino, Pakistani and Japanese descent.
+Pew Research Center ranks the Atlanta area among the top 10 U.S. metropolitan areas by Indian population in 2019.

 Early immigrants in the Atlanta area were mostly Jews and Greeks.
-Since 1970, the Hispanic immigrant population, especially Mexicans, has experienced the most rapid growth, particularly in Gwinnett, Cobb, and DeKalb counties.
-Since 2010, the Atlanta area has seen very notable growth with immigrants from India, China, South Korea, and Jamaica.
-Other notable countries immigrants come from are Vietnam, Eritrea, Nigeria, the Arabian gulf, Ukraine and Poland.
+Since 2010, the Atlanta area has experienced notable immigration from India, China, South Korea, and Jamaica.
+Other notable source countries of immigrants are Vietnam, Eritrea, Nigeria, the Arabian gulf, Ukraine and Poland.
 Within a few decades, and in keeping with national trends, immigrants from England, Ireland, and German-speaking central Europe were no longer the majority of Atlanta's foreign-born population.
 The city's Italians included immigrants from northern Italy, many of whom had been in Atlanta since the 1890s; more recent arrivals from southern Italy; and Sephardic Jews from the Isle of Rhodes, which Italy had seized from Turkey in 1912.

-The Hispanic and Latino population in Atlanta and metro Atlanta is growing strong.
-The largest Hispanic ancestries in Atlanta are Mexican, Puerto Rican and Cuban.
-There is a growing presence of Mexicans throughout the 10-county region.
-Mexicans are also concentrated along the Buford Highway and I-85 corridor, first noted in the 1990 census, have expanded and now extend well into Gwinnett County.
-Metro Atlanta has the 19th largest Hispanic population in the country.
-Atlanta also has a growing Asian American population.
-Most Asians in Atlanta are of Indian, Vietnamese, Chinese, Korean, Filipino, Pakistani and Japanese descent.
+Europeans from Great Britain, Ireland and Germany settled in the city as early as the 1840s.
+Most of Atlanta's European population are from the United Kingdom and Germany.
+Bosnian refugees settled in Atlanta.

+Vietnamese people, Cambodians, Ethiopians and Eritreans were the earliest refugees formally brought to the city.

 Of the total population five years and older, 83.3% spoke only English at home, while 8.8% spoke Spanish, 3.9% another Indo-European language, and 2.8% an Asian language.
-7.3% of Atlantans were born abroad (86th in the US).
+Among them, 7.3% of Atlantans were born abroad (86th in the US).
 Atlanta's dialect has traditionally been a variation of Southern American English.
 The Chattahoochee River long formed a border between the Coastal Southern and Southern Appalachian dialects.
 Because of the development of corporate headquarters in the region, attracting migrants from other areas of the country, by 2003, Atlanta magazine concluded that Atlanta had become significantly "de-Southernized".
 A Southern accent was considered a handicap in some circumstances.
 In general, Southern accents are less prevalent among residents of the city and inner suburbs and among younger people; they are more common in the outer suburbs and among older people.
 At the same time, some residents of the city speak in Southern variations of African-American English.